tlrobinson/long-stack-traces/README.md

 V8 has a [stack trace API](http://code.google.com/p/v8/wiki/JavaScriptStackTraceApi) that allows custom formatting of textual stack trace representations.
 By wrapping any function that registers an asynchronous event callback (e.x. `setTimeout` and `addEventListener` in the browser) we can store the stack trace at the time of callback registration, and later append it to stack traces.
 This also works for multiple levels of events (a timeout or event registered within a timeout or event, etc).

-Currently the only supported platform is Chrome, but other V8 platforms such as Node.js should be easy to support as well.
-Hopefully other JavaScript engines will eventually implement V8's stack trace API too.

 Usage
 -----

 Simply include the "long-stack-traces.js" via a script tag or other method before any event listener or timeout registrations.
+In Node.js call `require("long-stack-traces")`.

 Stack traces from example above: